The Kids Plus Story

 After hosting a successful diaper drive, we become a year-round donation location for the Western Pennsylvania Diaper Bank.

-Our HPV vaccine public service announcement, “We Prevent Cancer,” is released.
+Our HPV vaccine public service announcement, “We Prevent Cancer,” premieres.

 Dr. Wolynn and Communications Director Chad Hermann present to audiences in Pittsburgh, Washington D.C., and Philadelphia on the rise of anti-vaccine attacks on social media.

-Evening Walk-In Hours gain an extra half hour, and now start at 6pm.
+Evening Walk-In Hours get longer (with an extra half hour) and easier (with fewer criteria).

 We host our first Infant Massage class.